Dilshan-H/bla-bot/README.md

 1. Make sure to install the dependencies using above steps first and configure the `BOT INFO`, `CHAT/TELEGRAM INFO`, `TIMEZONE DATA` and `UNIVERSITY INFO` in `bla_bot.py`.

-   To choose the correct time zone, you can query all the supported time zones like this (run this in a seperate terminal):
+   To choose the correct time zone, you can query all the supported time zones like this (run this in a separate terminal):

    ```bash
    python3 -c "import pytz; print(pytz.all_timezones)"